 This article discusses the issue that federal Courts of Appeals have grappled with: whether an investigative stop upon less than probable cause under Terry v.
 Ohio may sometimes involve a need for Miranda warnings prior to questioning.
 It is the view of this commentary that post-Berkemer v.
 McCarty analyses by the Supreme Court concerning the Miranda “in custody” determination have had a singular influence upon judicial developments.
 There is now a very noticeable trend among the circuits towards the recognition of the appropriateness of Miranda warnings during some Terry stops.

-Eugene L. Shapiro
+Eugene L. Shapiro,

-"Miranda Warnings and Terry Stops: Another Perspective,"
+Miranda Warnings and Terry Stops: Another Perspective,

-Available at: http://lawpublications.barry.edu/barrylrev/vol15/iss1/1
+Available at: https://lawpublications.barry.edu/barrylrev/vol15/iss1/1